 Attractions: Swimming, fishing, picnic grounds, playground, hiking, boat ramp, refreshments

-Cost: Open only to Westchester residents who hold a New York State driver’s license with a Westchester address or a Westchester County Park pass: $75 (valid for three years); $75 seniors ages 60 and older (valid for six years).
+Cost: Open only to Westchester residents who hold a New York State driver’s license with a Westchester address or a Westchester County Park pass: $150 (valid for two adults and any children ages 12-18 in the same household for three years); $75 seniors ages 60 and older (valid for six years).
 Daily parking fee is $10 without a pass ($5 with Westchester County Parks pass).
-Beach admission: $4; $3 children ages 5-12; free for children younger than 5.
+Beach admission for New Rochelle residents: $4; $3 children ages 5-11; free for children younger than 5.
+Beach admission for Westchester residents: $10; $5 children ages 5-11.

 Harbor Island Park Beach/Steven E. Johnston Beach